3D-2D transition in mode-I fracture microbranching in a perturbed hexagonal close-packed lattice: Introduction

-Recent studies using Zachariasen's~\cite{zachariasen} 2D continuous random network model (CRN) of amorphous materials, a model that also has recently received experimentally support from direct imaging of 2D silica glasses~\cite{tem1}, were used in describing the microbranching instability~\cite{shay3} (using $\order\left(10^4\right)$ particles).
+Recent studies using Zachariasen's~\cite{zachariasen} 2D continuous random network model (CRN) of amorphous materials, a model that also has recently received experimental support from direct imaging of 2D silica glasses~\cite{tem1}, were used in describing the microbranching instability~\cite{shay3} (using $\order\left(10^4\right)$ 2D particle mesh).
 The simulations reproduced qualitatively both the regime of steady-state propagating cracks and the fracture patterns of the microbranches.
 In addition, using perturbed lattice models, generated by adding a small amount of disorder to the bond lengths, supplemented by an additional 3-body force-law which penalize rotation of the bonds away from the natural directions of the lattice, produces similar results~\cite{shay4}.
-Large scale simulations ($\order\left(10^6\right)$ particles) using GPU computing via CUDA yields various qualitative and quantitative results of post-instability behavior such as a sharp transition between the regime of steady-state and microbranching, the increase of the derivative of the electrical resistance with respect to time (which correlates experimentally with the crack velocity), the correct branching angle and also the power-law behavior of the branch shapes~\cite{shay5}.
+Larger scale simulations ($\order\left(10^6\right)$ particles) using GPU computing yields various qualitative and quantitative results of post-instability behavior such as a sharp transition between the regime of steady-state and microbranching, the increase of the derivative of the electrical resistance across the crack with respect to time (which correlates experimentally with the crack velocity), the correct branching angle and also the power-law behavior of the branch shapes~\cite{shay5}.
 All of the theoretical models that were mentioned above employed a 2D description of the problem.